-Contents

-- 02 PURPOSE/MANAGEMENT PHILOSOPHY/MISSION

-- 03 JAPAN POST BANK Machiomoi Calendar

-- 04 Employee Initiatives for Realizing the Bank's Purpose

-Management Message

-- 06 Message from the President

-- 12 Financial and Capital Strategies

-- 18 Message from an Outside Director

-- 20 Messages from the Chairpersons of the Nomination, Compensation, and Audit Committees

-JAPAN POST BANK's Value Creation

-- 22 A Story of Value Creation

-- 24 Value Creation Process

-- 26 The Path of Value Creation

-- 28 Priority Social Issues (Materiality) to be Addressed

-- 30 Value Creation (Highlights)

-Business Model and Strategy Progress

-- 32 Business Model - 34 Progress and Review of the Medium-term Management Plan (FY 2022/3 to FY 2026/3)

-Three Business Strategies

-- 36 1st Engine: Retail Business

-- 40 2nd Engine: Market Business

-- 46 3rd Engine: Σ Business

-- 50 Special Feature: Creating a Corporate Culture in Which Women Can Play Even More Active Roles - 54 Human Capital Management - 60 IT Investment Plan/Improving Internal Control Systems - 62 Stakeholder Communication

-Sustainability

-- 66 Basic Sustainability Policy - 67 An Effective Sustainability Promotion System - 68 Addressing Climate Change - 71 Natural Capital and Biodiversity Conservation Initiatives - 72 Initiatives Regarding Respect for Human Rights

-Corporate Governance

-74 Corporate Governance

-Sound and Robust Management

-- 84 Risk Management

-- 88 Cybersecurity

-- 90 Compliance

-- 92 Internal Auditing

-- 93 Financial and Non-financial Data

-- 94 Editor's Note

-ANNUAL REPORT 2024 3 key points

-The Message from the President illustrates the President's thoughts on being appointed to the position and details on sustainability management.
-The chairs of the Nomination, Compensation, and Audit committees also comment on discussions during meetings of independent outside directors and each committee.

-Review of Business Strategies

-In addition to conditions leading up to the review, a detailed explanation of the three business strategies following revisions to the Medium-term Management Plan.

-§ Focus on Human Resources-the Source of JAPAN POST BANK's Competitiveness and Value Creation Details of employee initiatives geared toward realizing the Bank's purpose along with employees who have excelled in each business.
+Contents 02 PURPOSE/MANAGEMENT PHILOSOPHY/MISSION 03 JAPAN POST BANK Machiomoi Calendar 04 Employee Initiatives for Realizing the Bank's Purpose Management Message 06 Message from the President 12 Financial and Capital Strategies 18 Message from an Outside Director 20 Messages from the Chairpersons of the Nomination, Compensation, and Audit Committees JAPAN POST BANK's Value Creation 22 A Story of Value Creation 24 Value Creation Process 26 The Path of Value Creation 28 Priority Social Issues (Materiality) to be Addressed 30 Value Creation (Highlights) Business Model and Strategy Progress 32 Business Model 34 Progress and Review of the Medium-term Management Plan (FY 2022/3 to FY 2026/3) Three Business Strategies 36 1st Engine: Retail Business 40 2nd Engine: Market Business 46 3rd Engine: Σ Business Strengthening the Management Base 50 Special Feature: Creating a Corporate Culture in Which Women Can Play Even More Active Roles 54 Human Capital Management 60 IT Investment Plan/Improving Internal Control Systems 62 Stakeholder Communication Sustainability 66 Basic Sustainability Policy 67 An Effective Sustainability Promotion System 68 Addressing Climate Change 71 Natural Capital and Biodiversity Conservation Initiatives 72 Initiatives Regarding Respect for Human Rights Corporate Governance 74 Corporate Governance Sound and Robust Management 84 Risk Management 88 Cybersecurity 90 Compliance 92 Internal Auditing PURPOSE 93 Financial and Non-financial Data 94 Editor's Note We aim for the happiness of ANNUAL REPORT 2024 3 key points The Message from the President illustrates the President's thoughts on being appointed to the position and details customers and employees, and will on sustainability management.
+The chairs of the Nomination, Compensation, and Audit committees also comment on discussions during meetings of independent outside directors and each committee. contribute to the development of In addition to conditions leading up to the review, a detailed explanation of the three business strategies following revisions to the Medium-term Management Plan. § Focus on Human Resources-the Source of JAPAN POST BANK's Competitiveness and Value Creation society and the region.
+Details of employee initiatives geared toward realizing the Bank's purpose along with employees who have excelled in each business.
 Roundtable discussion special feature between outside directors and employees regarding women's participation and advancement in the workplace.